Miwok

-The Miwok (also spelled Miwuk, Mi-Wuk, or Me-Wuk) are members of four linguistically related Native American groups indigenous to what is now Northern California, who traditionally spoke one of the Miwok languages in the Utian family.
+The Miwok (also spelled Miwuk, Mi-Wuk, or Me-Wuk) are members of four linguistically related Native American groups indigenous to what is now Northern California, extending to Central California.
+They traditionally spoke one of the Miwok languages in the Utian family.
 The word Miwok means people in the Miwok languages.

 Subgroups

 Anthropologists commonly divide the Miwok into four geographically and culturally diverse ethnic subgroups.
 These distinctions were not used among the Miwok before European contact.